How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Is the Balboa Park Miniature Train part of the Zoo?

 You can get a handstamp to leave the zoo to ride this cool historic train.
-It runs on limited hours and is a few minutes’ walk from the entrance right near the parking lot it’s super close!
+It runs on limited hours and is a few minutes’ walk from the entrance, right near the parking lot.
+It’s super close!
+A separate ticket is required.

 Beyond the Ticket: Smart Savings Inside the San Diego Zoo